Get insider access

 Samsung Bespoke Jet

 The Dyson V11 is better than the Samsung Bespoke Jet.
 The Samsung feels better built, weighs less, comes with two batteries that can be charged at once, giving it a longer overall runtime, and delivers better overall performance on all surface types.
 Its Cleaning Station accessory allows you to quickly empty its dustbin without creating a plume of dust.
-That said, the Dyson pulls ahead where it counts, delivering superior debris pickup performance on bare floors as well as low-pile carpet.
+That said, the Dyson pulls ahead where it counts, delivering superior debris pickup performance on bare floors as well as low-pile carpets.

 Miele Triflex HX1